reallyjosh4real/SolarRadiation_model/README.md

 <p>The most effective solar farming locations in Denver are southeast of the city.
 This is most likely because south is closer to the equator and east is a flatter elevation versus west.</p>

 ### Future Work
-<p>In the future I would like to plot values in the top 40 over time for the year of 2015 to get a better visualization of where in southeast Denver to plot a solar farm.
+<p>In the future I would like to plot values in the top 40 in a time series for 2015 to get a better visualization of where in southeast Denver to plot a solar farm.